Dogue de Bordeaux Temperament: What's Good About 'Em, What's Bad About 'Em

 - Providing the proper balance of exercise.
 Young Dogues need enough exercise to keep them lean and healthy, but not so much that their soft growing bones, joints, and ligaments become over-stressed and damaged.
 Adult Dogues need more exercise to keep them in shape, but not in hot or humid weather for fear of overheating.
 The proper amount of exercise can be difficult to regulate in giant breeds.

-Since you have to minimize their exercise, young Dogues can be very rambunctious.
-They will romp with uncoordinated gawkiness all over your house.
-You need to substitute extra quantities of companionship and supervision.
-Otherwise, left alone, young Dogues de Bordeaux become bored and destructive -- and their powerful jaws can literally destroy your living room.
+And since you have to minimize their exercise, young Dogues de Bordeaux can be rambunctious, romping with uncoordinated gawkiness all over your house.
+You need to substitute extra quantities of companionship and supervision – otherwise, left alone, young Dogues de Bordeaux become bored and destructive, and their powerful jaws can literally destroy your living room.

 - Providing enough socialization.
 Most Dogues have protective instincts toward strangers.
 They need extensive exposure to friendly people so they learn to recognize the normal behaviors of "good guys."
 Then they can recognize the difference when someone acts abnormally.
-Without careful socialization, they may be suspicious of everyone, which could lead to biting.
-Some Dogues go in the opposite direction -- without enough socialization, they become fearful of strangers, which can lead to defensive biting.
+Without careful socialization, they may be suspicious of everyone, which could lead to aggression.
+Some Dogues go in the opposite direction -- without enough socialization, they become fearful of strangers.

-- Animal aggression.
-Many Dogues will not tolerate another dog of the same sex, and some won't tolerate the opposite sex either.
+- Potential animal aggression.
+Many Dogues de Bordeaux will not tolerate another dog of the same sex, and some won't tolerate the opposite sex either.
 Some Dogues have strong instincts to chase and seize cats and other fleeing creatures.
 If anything goes wrong in the breeding, socializing, training, handling, or management of this breed, it is capable of seriously injuring or killing other animals.

 - The strong temperament.
-Dogues de Bordeaux are not Golden Retrievers.
-They have an independent mind of their own and are not pushovers to raise and train.
+Dogues de Bordeaux have an independent mind of their own and are not pushovers to raise and train.
 Some Dogues are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them, through absolute consistency, that you mean what you say.

 To teach your mastiff to listen to you, "Respect Training" is mandatory.
-My Dogue de Bordeaux Training Page discusses the program you need.
+Read more about Dogue de Bordeaux Training

-- Dogue de Bordeaux sounds.
-Because of the short face, the Dogue de Bordeaux grunts and snuffles, and snores loudly.
+- Dogue de Bordeaux "sounds".
+The Dogue de Bordeaux grunts and snuffles, and snores loudly.
 The sounds are endearing to some people; nerve-wracking to others.

 - Slobbering.
 Most people are not prepared for how much the Dogue de Bordeaux slobbers and drools, especially after eating or drinking.
-When they shake their heads, you will be toweling saliva and slime off your clothes, furniture, and walls.
+When they shake their heads, you will be toweling saliva and slime off your clothes and furniture.

 - Legal liabilities.
 The Dogue de Bordeaux may be targeted for "banning" in certain areas, or refusal of homeowner insurance policies.
 Your friends and neighbors may be uncomfortable around this breed.
 In this day and age, the legal liabilities of owning any breed that looks intimidating and has a history as a guard dog should be seriously considered.
 People are quicker to sue if such a dog does anything even remotely questionable.